slint-ui/slint/README.md

 ## About us

-Olivier and Simon started their open source journey in the KDE project, the popular Open Source Desktop Environment for Linux.
-Later they met while working together in a small company in Norway called Trolltech, on the Qt C++ toolkit.
-Here, they gained valuable experience in API design, cross-platform software development and user interface components.
+We are passionate about software - API design, cross-platform software development and user interface components.
-Simon continued in the Qt Company as one lead developer and maintainer of the QtQml engine, while Olivier co-founded [Woboq](https://woboq.com), a software consulting company.
-Years later, and now based in Berlin, they are starting a new project.
-With Slint they aim to make developing user interfaces fun for everyone: from JavaScript, C++, or Rust developers all the way to UI/UX designers.
+Our aim to make developing user interfaces fun for everyone: from JavaScript, C++, or Rust developers all the way to UI/UX designers.
+We believe that software grows organically and keeping it open source is the best way to sustain that growth.
+Our team members are located remotely in Germany.

 ## Contact us